The summer capsule wardrobe formula: What to buy, keep and rewear

 When it comes to colour, neutrals are a great starting point.

-As the summer is the main wedding and event season, having a pretty, floral printed dress that works for friends' nuptials as well as daytime social events, means that last-minute party invites won't cause a sartorial meltdown.
+As summer is also prime wedding and event season, it’s worth including a pretty floral dress that can work for friends’ nuptials as well as daytime social events.
+That way, last-minute party invites won’t cause a sartorial meltdown.

-Some of your summer capsule wardrobe will also automatically double up as looks to travel to sunny destinations in, offering excellent cost per wear.
-T-shirts, maxi skirts, and dresses, as well as oversized shirts and denim cut-offs, are all great for hot holidays.
-But these will also save you on those sky high temperature days, meaning no more wondering what to wear when it's hot outside.
+Some pieces in your summer capsule wardrobe will also double up beautifully for sunny holidays, offering excellent cost per wear.
+T-shirts, maxi skirts, dresses, oversized shirts and denim cut-offs are all great for hot-weather getaways, but they’ll also save you on those sky-high temperature days at home, meaning no more wondering what to wear when it’s hot outside.

 light coloured summer clothes on a rail